duckdb/duckdb-web/docs/sql/information_schema.md

 ---
 layout: docu
-title: Catalog Functions
+title: Information Schema
-selected: Documentation/Catalog
+selected: Documentation/Information Schema
 ---
-Catalog functions are table functions that return tables describing the catalog entries of the database.
-These tables can be filtered to obtain information about a specific column or table.
+The views in the `information_schema` are SQL-standard views that describe the catalog entries of the database.
+These views can be filtered to obtain information about a specific column or table.

 ## Database, Catalog and Schema
-The top level catalog table function is `information_schema_schemata`.
+The top level catalog view is `information_schema.schemata`.
 It lists the catalogs and the schemas present in the database and has the following layout:

 | Column | Description | Type | Example |
 |:---|:---|:---|:---|